lingfengmarskey/BeadersInfomation/docs/_posts/2021-05-30-privacy-en.md

 ### Compliance with laws and regulations, national guidelines, and other norms
 We will comply with the laws and related laws regarding the handling of personal information, national guid.

+The first edition was developed on May 30, 2021.